MikeInnes/zygote-paper/variational_quantum_eigensolver/README.md

 <img src="vqe-bp.png" width="700"/>

 FIG. 1.
-A schetch of VQE algorithm, boxes are objectives and lines indicates data flow. (a) the quantum algorithm, (b) the classical simulation approach with Zygote, where the blue is the backward pass, which is done silently.
+A schetch of VQE algorithm, boxes are objectives and lines indicates data flow. (a) the quantum algorithm, (b) the classical simulation approach with PartialP, where the blue is the backward pass, which is done silently.

 In this scheme, a parameterized quantum circuit provides a variational ansatz for the ground state.
 A classical optimizer tunes the circuit parameters to reduce the expected energy of the target Hamiltonian of the output quantum state.